 In this guide to essential grilling equipment, we aim to list the best gear needed for grilling and smoking meat.
-Alas, we don’t have any suggestions for a security system that will keep the neighbors away during dinner time.
+Though we regret to say that we don’t have any suggestions for a security system that will keep the neighbors away during dinner time.

 Below is the list of everything you need along with our corresponding recommendations for the best gear for your backyard cookouts of hamburgers, steaks, chicken breasts, bratwurst, salmon, turkeys, kabobs, and more.

 Updated for Spring 2015

 Though nothing beats a charcoal grill for flavor and versatility, it’s hard to argue against the convenience of a gas grill.
 If your only grill is a gas grill, get the best you can afford and try to buy something bigger than what you think you need (you’d be surprised how quickly a few hamburger patties and cobs of corn will fill up a whole grill).